Understanding your health

 Here's the good news: most tears can be treated effectively without surgery.
 Research shows that conservative treatment yields results comparable to surgery for many types of tears.
 Your shoulder has a remarkable ability to adapt.

-You will learn how to differentiate between types of tears, when physical therapy is enough, and when to consult a specialist.
+You'll learn how to distinguish between different types of tears, when physical therapy is sufficient, and when to see a specialist.

 What is a rotator cuff tear and what are the types?

-A rotator cuff tear occurs when one or more tendons in the shoulder partially or completely detach from the arm bone (the humerus).
+A rotator cuff tear occurs when one or more of the shoulder tendons partially or completely detach from the arm bone (the humerus).

 The rotator cuff consists of four tendons that cover the head of the humerus like a cap: the supraspinatus, the infraspinatus, the teres minor, and the subscapularis.
-These tendons connect muscles to bones and allow for arm rotation and elevation movements.
+These tendons connect the muscles to the bones and enable the arm to rotate and lift.

 The supraspinatus is the most frequently torn tendon because it undergoes constant compression during overhead movements.

-This injury affects both active and sedentary individuals.
-The intensity of symptoms does not always reflect the severity of the tear.
+This injury affects both active and sedentary people.
+The severity of the symptoms does not always reflect the severity of the tear.

 Types of Tears:

-Tears are classified according to two criteria: their size and their cause.
+Tears are classified based on two criteria: their size and their cause.

 Depending on the size:

-• Partial Tear: The tendon is damaged but remains attached to the bone.
-The thickness of the tendon is affected, but its continuity remains.
+• Partial tear: The tendon is damaged but remains attached to the bone.
+The thickness of the tendon is affected, but it remains intact.

-• Complete Tear (Full-Thickness): The tendon is completely detached from the bone, creating a hole in the rotator cuff.
+• Complete (transfixing) tear: The tendon is completely detached from the bone, creating a hole in the rotator cuff.

 Depending on the cause: